When you buy via links on this page, I may earn an affiliate commission. Learn more.

-Not in the U.S.—but in the past year, both France and Italy have passed laws targeting consumers of counterfeit merchandise.
+Not in the U.S. But both France and Italy have passed laws targeting consumers of counterfeit merchandise.
 Also, if you go on vacation outside the U.S. and try to bring back an illegal fake, both you and the merchandise could be stopped at customs.
 But hey, at least you’ll have a great tan in your mug shot.

-A. Yes.
+Yes.
 You already knew that one.
-In fact, a law passed by Congress last month allows law enforcement to seize not only counterfeit items but also other things used to facilitate trafficking—like computers or automobiles.
+Law enforcement can seize not only counterfeit items but also other things used to facilitate trafficking, like computers or automobiles.
 So think twice before driving downtown to pick up a load of fakes and then printing invitations to a neighborhood purse party.

-A. Law enforcement is expensive—and there’s an eager market.
+Law enforcement is expensive and there’s an eager market.
 For some manufacturers, the potential for huge profits makes the risks worthwhile.

-Q. But this is fashion—everybody copies everybody else!
+But this is fashion.
+Everybody copies everybody else!
 How else would we know that wedge espadrilles and lace are “in” for spring?

-A. The new law would apply only to literal copies, not trends or inspiration.
-But it could bring about some changes—just over a decade ago, YSL sued Ralph Lauren for copying an evening gown under a similar law in France, and won.
+The new law would apply only to literal copies, not trends or inspiration.
+But it could bring about some changes.
+In 1994, YSL sued Ralph Lauren for copying an evening gown under a similar law in France, and won.